L'automne en Provence (part II)

 Sony α6300 + Sony FE 70-200mm F4 G OSS @ 200 mm, 1/250 sec @ ƒ/8, ISO 100

 And now the last pass, Col de l'Hysope.
-Looking forward, I can see the vallée des Duyes perfectly light by the setting sun, which is strengthening the golden autumnal colours that here seem to be even stronger.
+Looking forward, I can see the vallée des Duyes perfectly light by the setting sun, which is strengthening the golden autumnal colours that here look even more intense.

 La vallée des Duyes vue depuis le Col de l'Hysope.